 When you are finished entering the settings above, click Update to apply the settings.

 LACP Port Table

 This section provides a read-only display of the current LACP settings.
-For each port on the currently selected unit, this table displays the Port Priority, LACP Timeout, and Admin Key,

 After you are finished setting the LACP parameters, click Save Settings to save the settings, or click Cancel Changes to cancel your changes.